ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-In the top level there are the \*.rst documentation files and `src/` contains the source code files, organized in subfolders that correspond to the chapters as follows:
+In the top level there are the \*.rst documentation files and the `src/` folder contains the source code files, organized in subfolders that correspond to their state at the end of each chapter.

 +-----------------+----------------------------+---------------------------------------------------------------------------------------------+
 +  Folder         |  Chapter                   | Source files                                                                                |